SteveKommrusch/PrgEq/README.md

 # S4Eq: Self-Supervised Learning to Prove Equivalence Between Programs via Semantics-Preserving Rewrite Rules

 S4Eq provides a model which allows training on equivalent program pairs to create axiomatic proofs of equivalence.
+We use self-supervised sample selection to incrementally train the model; a technique in which proof attempts can be used to train the model to improve itself.
 Included are scripts which generate test and training data, as well as data mined from GitHub.

   * Our paper detailing the use and testing of S4Eq is on ArXiv at: https://arxiv.org/abs/2109.10476
-  * src/ includes all scripts used to generate training data and search for proofs using our trained model.
+  * src/ includes scripts used to generate training data and search for proofs using our trained model.
 Note: These scripts use slightly different axiom names than in the paper; in particular, Noop, Double, and Multzero are used in the code which correspond to NeutralOp, DoubleOp, and AbsorbOp in the paper.
-  * data/ includes our dataset generation configuration files and the data/\*/all\_test\_fullaxiom.txt files showing the (P1,P2,S) tuples for the test sets.
+  * data/ includes our dataset generation configuration files, raw data from GitHub program samples, our evaluation program pairs, etc.
   * runs/ includes results for models presented in our paper.
-For each model we provide training output files, testset input files, OpenNMT interface scripts, and P1,P2 proof results from the models for intermediate beam search 10 (2 and 5 are provided in pe-graph2axiom-big).
-Our golden results of 9,310 successful equivalence proofs on a 10,000 sample testset are in runs/AxiomStep10/mbest\_300\_AxiomStep10/search10.txt.
+In particular, runs/vfs4x/tr_h8_l8_512_r18 are our golden model and results for our model with 8 heads, 8 transformer layers, vector size 512, with a final iterative learning rate starting at 0.00005 and a final learning rate decay of 0.8.

 Table of Contents
 =================